PostgREST/postgrest-docs/schema_cache.rst

     "message": "Could not find a relationship between cities and countries in the schema cache" }

 As you can see, PostgREST couldn't find the relationship in the schema cache.
-Repeating the request after reloading the schema will get you the expected results from the relationship.
+See the section :ref:`schema_reloading` to solve this issue.

 Stale Function Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~